 Always speak with a Miami negligence lawyer

-If you have been injured because someone else failed to take proper care, in Miami or Doral, contact our attorneys at Peregonza Law Group today for a free case evaluation.
+If you have been injured because someone else failed to take proper care, in Miami or Doral, contact our attorneys at Peregonza The Attorneys today for a free case evaluation.
 We serve the community and help victims in Miami receive the justice they deserve.
 We do not charge any fees in most negligence cases unless we win.
 Read on to understand what negligence is under Miami law.
 This article will explain a few types of negligence lawsuits that may exist.
 You will also learn the process you may need to go through to recover compensation.

 What is negligence under Miami law?